 Accommodation in Toronto is not a difficult task at all.
 The hotels in the city centre close to everything are affordable and start from as little as £80 a night.

 Search here for the best hotel accommodation in Toronto.

-Also, Toronto has great Airbnb options that offer new flats with great views over the CN tower for as little as £100 per night for a 1 or 2 bedroom.
-My favourite list you can find here from my trip.
+Also, Toronto has great Airbnb options that offer new flats with great views over the CN tower for as little as £100 per night for a 1 or 2-bedroom.

 Toronto is a fascinating city and we personally find it a very Muslim-friendly cosmopolitan city where you can feel at home.
 Canadians are very polite and friendly, they are always happy to help, you get to see so many Muslims and meet local communities while also exploring a beautiful city.
 Enjoy your halal travel experience in Toronto.